browserengineering/book/book/visual-effects.md

 ```

 Note the negative sign when accessing the ascent.
 In Skia, ascent and
-descent positive if they go downward and negative if they go upward,
+descent are positive if they go downward and negative if they go upward,
 so ascents will normally be negative, the opposite of Tkinter.

 You should now be able to run the browser again.
 It should look and